Skip to main content

 Legality & scope

-Could my entry be disqualified for buying votes?
+Could my photo entry be disqualified for buying votes?

 Is it legal to buy votes for a photo contest?

 Yes.
-Photo contests are private, sponsor-run promotions — there is no law regulating votes in a magazine, brand, or community photo competition the way election law regulates public elections.
-We serve consumer and marketing contests only (photography, pets, babies, modeling, art, "best of" galleries) and explicitly decline anything tied to political, government, or regulated voting.
-Buying engagement for a private photo contest is a marketing action, not electoral fraud.
+Photo contests run by brands, magazines, newspapers, charities and community groups are private promotions — no statute governs votes in a consumer or marketing photo competition the way election law regulates public ballots.
+Buying engagement for one is a marketing action.
+We serve consumer and marketing contests only and explicitly decline anything tied to political elections, government referendums, or regulated voting.

 Process & delivery